 Outreach - The department takes a proactive approach to protecting Florida’s environment through education and outreach.
 These proactive activities increase environmental awareness and enhance the department’s commitment to protecting Florida’s environment.
 The purpose of outreach is to prevent environmental harm rather than address violations after they have occurred.
 DEP routinely conducts free training workshops for the regulated community.
 This training helps ensure environmental compliance while also saving businesses money.

 In addition, DEP is working to proactively communicate a clear and consistent message both internally and externally.
 One of the ways we are working to achieve this is by sharing information frequently through newsletters and fact sheets designed for both the regulated community as well as the general public.
-Access presentations from workshops here.
+You also can access presentations from workshops.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?